KL0010/POS_IMS/README.md

 <h4>System is designed for producers of blended products to keep track of Blends and Ingredients.</h4>
 Documentation will be available after basic functionalities are rolled out.</br />
 The POS application uses Angular to render the UI.<br /><br />
+Tron network is used smart contracts and validation of assets ownership.
 <h3>Environment:</h3>

 (1) .NET 8 Core